 Food guidelines revised

-Finally, it's worth noting recent major changes to recommendations as to how and when to introduce potential food allergens to a child's diet.
+Finally, it's worth noting recommendations as to how and when to introduce potential food allergens to a child's diet.

-As my wife Jenni, a registered dietitian, wrote over at Parentables a while back, it used to be recommended that parents avoid giving children cow's milk until the age of 1, and tree nuts before the age of 2.
+As my wife Jenni, a registered dietitian, said it used to be recommended that parents avoid giving children cow's milk until the age of 1, and tree nuts before the age of 2.
 In 2008, the American Academy of Pediatrics revised its guidelines, stating that unless there was a strong family history of allergies, potential allergens could be introduced as and when developmentally appropriate.
 (Parents should still avoid whole nuts and thick layers of peanut butter with young children as they are a potential choking hazard.)